aritchie/notifications/README.md

 ### Sounds

 _In the notification.Sound property - set only the filename without the extension_
+You can also set Notification.DefaultSound (static) to a default config value

 #### Android
 * Put the sound in your /Resources/raw/ folder - make sure the file properties is set to _AndroidResource_
 * You can pass the actual full sound path OR just the name... the plugin will figure it out!
+* You can set your launch activity flags using AndroidConfig.LaunchActivityFlags = ActivityFlags.NewTask | ActivityFlags.ClearTask (or whatever you want)
+*
 #### iOS
 * Put the file in your iOS app bundle
 * The file format must be a .caf file (google this to see how to make one) - ie. afconvert -f caff -d aacl@22050 -c 1 sound.aiff soundFileName.caf